camunda/camunda-docs/docs/components/operate/userguide/process-instance-migration.md

 ![operate-view-process-filters](./img/process-instance-migration/map-elements.png)

 :::note
-It is currently only possible to map elements whose migration is supported by Zeebe.
-Visit the concepts section to learn about all [supported elements](/components/concepts/process-instance-migration.md#supported-bpmn-elements).
+It is currently only possible to map elements with migration supported by Zeebe.
+Learn more about [supported elements](/components/concepts/process-instance-migration.md#supported-bpmn-elements).
 :::

 6. (Optional) Click on a flow node in the diagram or on a source flow node row in the bottom panel to see how flow nodes are mapped.